Presenter suffered a stroke on live news: this was the key symptom to find out | Health & Wellness

 According to Department of Health and Human Services de EE.
 UU (HHSare its acronyms in English), the symptoms of a derrame cerebral -or Cerebrovascular Accident (CVA)- occur in a sudden or with very little notice.

-If a person presents trouble walking, dizziness, or loss of balanceconfusion or difficulty to speak or to understand, trouble seeing with one eye or both, numbness or sudden weakness of the face, an arm, or a leg, especially the same side of the body and sudden high-threshold headache, you could be having a stroke.
+If a person presents trouble walking, dizziness, or loss of balanceconfusion or difficulty to speak or to understand, trouble seeing with one eye or both, numbness or sudden weakness of the face, an arm, or a leg, especially the same side of the body and sudden high-threshold headache, you might be having a stroke.

 To these, the health unit of the University of California, San Francisco (UCSF Health), Add lack of coordination or tropiezos.